Classical constant electric fields and the Schwinger effect in de Sitter: Scalar Schwinger current in de Sitter

-We have found that the result for the regularized current, once we take the large mass limit for the charged field, reproduces what we would obtain from the Euler-Heisenberg Lagrangian.~Recall that computing $\langle J_\mu \rangle$ means computing the expectation value of an operator which in turn is defined in terms of creation and annihilation operators describing the quantum fluctuations of the scalar field.~In the large mass limit these quantum fluctuations are too heavy to become real pairs of charged particles.~However, they still contribute to the expectation value of the current operator and the result matches what one would obtain by first integrating out the heavy field and including the effects of its fluctuations in the effective Euler-Heisenberg Lagrangian.~While the flat part of this effective Lagrangian has been long known to all orders, the curved part is difficult to derive and to our knowledge is known only to leading $\mbphi^{-2}$ order~\cite{Bastianelli:2008cu}.~Given that our method reproduces exactly this lowest order we speculate that it also reproduces correctly all the higher orders in $\mbphi^{-2n}$ (with $n$ a positive integer), but leave a detailed investigation of this point to future work.~The matching between $\left\langle J^\phi_z\right\rangle_{\mathrm{reg}}$ in the large mass limit and the Euler-Heisenberg effective currents was already pointed out in~\cite{Banyeres:2018aax}.~Our derivation is subtly different in the way we separate the contribution of the counterterm which as we saw should not be included in the comparison and how we consistently keep track from the very beginning of the terms proportional to the $\xi$ coupling of the scalar field to the Ricci scalar.
+We have found that the result for the regularized current, once we take the large mass limit for the charged field, reproduces what we would obtain from the Euler-Heisenberg Lagrangian.~Recall that computing $\langle J_\mu \rangle$ means computing the expectation value of an operator which in turn is defined in terms of creation and annihilation operators describing the quantum fluctuations of the scalar field.~In the large mass limit these quantum fluctuations are too heavy to become real pairs of charged particles.~However, they still contribute to the expectation value of the current operator and the result matches what one would obtain by first integrating out the heavy field and including the effects of its fluctuations in the effective Euler-Heisenberg Lagrangian.~While the flat part of this effective Lagrangian has been long known to all orders, the curved part is difficult to derive and to our knowledge is known only to leading $\mbphi^{-2}$ order~\cite{Bastianelli:2008cu}.~Given that our method reproduces exactly this lowest order we speculate that it also reproduces correctly all the higher orders in $\mbphi^{-2n}$ (with $n$ a positive integer), but leave a detailed investigation of this point to future work.

 Besides the contributions suppressed by powers of $m_\phi$ just discussed, in the large mass limit there are also contributions that are exponentially suppressed, thus negligibly smaller.~However, these contributions could be interesting as perhaps they describe the production and motion of real particles, as opposed to the expectation value of the current operator from fluctuations of virtual particles.~The leading term of the exponentially suppressed contributions comes from the first line of \eref{F_phi}, and gives,